By Courtney Caldwell. Originally posted at Skepchick Events.

 SB: Close.
 The Northern Virginia Resource Center for Deaf and Hard of Hearing persons.
 It’s a stupid name.

 Courtney: Man, I was so close!
 What does that job title entail?

 SB: I’m the go-to person for scheduling interpreters for this nonprofit in Virginia.
-We have a very small client base, we’re basically the only nonprofit interpreting provider in the northern Virginia area or the DC metro area.
+We have a very small client base, we’re basically the only nonprofit interpreting provider who offers the software to manage interpreter services in the northern Virginia area or the DC metro area.
 We do a lot of jobs that others aren’t willing to take.
 They come to us because we’re cheap.